Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Week three: Editing – tweak your post, check for obvious mistakes and perfect what you want to say.
 Cut the waffle and make your points concise.

 Week four: Proofreading and publishing – give your post a final proofread.
-We recommend reading out loud, using a screen reader or getting someone else to check it for you.
+I recommend reading out loud, using a screen reader or getting someone else to check it for you.
 Then it’s time for your post to go live.

 Repeat this process every month, and you’ll have a monthly blog post.
 Easy!